 wordentry type’s validation function.

-The entry is valid, so they store it in their personal shard of the DHT, along with their validation signatures attesting its validity.
+The entry is valid, so they store it in their personal shard of the DHT, along with their validation receipts attesting its validity.

-They both send a copy of their signatures back to Alice.
+They both send a copy of their receipts back to Alice.
 Later on, they share the entry and their validation receipts with their neighbors for resilience.

 Let’s say Alice has taken off her guard rails—she’s hacked her Holochain software to bypass the validation rules.